urfave/cli/docs/v3/examples/completions/shell-completions.md

 resolves that: `__complete` is the first argument, where a `--` typed later on the command line can no longer turn it into a positional argument.

 Until the script is regenerated, pressing tab on such a line runs your app.
-Nothing rejects the
-request: after a `--` the flag is a positional argument, so it is passed to your action along with everything else on the line and the run completes as though you had pressed enter.
+Nothing about the flag rejects the request: after a `--` it is a positional argument, so it is passed to your action along with everything else on the line and the run usually completes as though you had pressed enter.
+A command declaring how many arguments it takes is the exception, and rejects the extra one.
 A command that passes its arguments on hands the flag to what it runs, which is what makes it the right reading for a wrapper, and the wrong one for a tab key.
 Regenerating the script is what separates the two.